saeyslab/nichenetr/vignettes/seurat_wrapper_circos.md

 -->

-In this vignette, you can learn how to visualize the output of a NicheNet analysis in a circos plot (also called a chord diagram).
+In this vignette, you can learn how to visualize the output of a NicheNet analysis in a circos plot (also called a chord diagram) via the `circlize` package.
 This vignette follows the same workflow as shown in [Perform NicheNet analysis starting from a Seurat object](seurat_wrapper.md).

 This vignette was made upon popular request to demonstrate how those two vignettes can be combined into one analysis workflow.
 Note that we as